azharlabs/papert-code/docs/features/headless.md

 ### Stdin Input

-Pipe input to Qwen Code from your terminal:
+Pipe input to Papert Code from your terminal:

 ```bash
 echo "Explain this code" | papert